Human Hands as Probes for Interactive Object Understanding: State Sensitive Feature Learning

 Egocentric videos showcase objects that are undergoing {\it non-trivial} transformations (deformations, state changes, occlusion by hands).
 Furthermore, use of hand context could aid with tracking in egocentric videos that have large amounts of egomotion.
 We test the extent to which these advantages of working with egocentric videos contributes to performance.
 We generate several sets of tracks that ablate the two aforementioned factors.
 Visualizations for these tracks are shown by \figref{tracks}, and the quantitative results are presented in \tableref{state-ablations}. \\

 \textbf{Source for Starting Patches.} We experiment with the following sources for the starting patch. \begin{enumerate} \item \textbf{Object-agnostic Starting Patch.} Here, we consider an arbitrary starting patch source, either a random crop or center crop in a frame.
 Random crops vary in scale and location, while the center crop is always a 256 $\times$ 256 crop from the $456 \times 256$ image. \item \textbf{Starting Patch on Background Object.} We detect background objects (\ie not overlapping with objects of interaction as detected by the model from \cite{shan2020understanding}) using Mask~RCNN~\cite{he2017mask} with a ResNet101-FPN backbone trained on MS-COCO 2017 instance segmentation dataset.
-We only detections for categories commonly found in kitchens and remove classes like car, train, \etc We only consider the 10 highest scoring detections, and sample a detection that doesn't overlap with the object-of-interaction as the starting patch. \item \textbf{Starting Patch on Object-of-Interaction (Ours).} We use the object-of-interaction detections from Shan \etal~\cite{shan2020understanding}. \item \textbf{Ground Truth Objects-of-Interaction (Ceiling).} For reference, we also report performance on using ground truth objects of interaction as annotated in the \epic dataset.
+We only detections for categories commonly found in kitchens and remove classes like car, train, \etc We only consider the 10 highest scoring detections, and sample a detection that doesn't overlap with the object-of-interaction as the starting patch. \item \textbf{Starting Patch on Object-of-Interaction (Ours).} We use the object-of-interaction detections from Shan \etal~\cite{shan2020understanding}.
+As noted in the main paper, we use leave one out predictions from~\cite{shan2020understanding}: we split the train set into 5 parts by participants, retrain~\cite{shan2020understanding} on 4, use predictions on the 5\textsuperscript{th} (\ie unseen participants); and repeat this 5 times over. \item \textbf{Ground Truth Objects-of-Interaction (Ceiling).} For reference, we also report performance on using ground truth objects of interaction as annotated in the \epic dataset.
 We use these with ground truth tracking (see below). \end{enumerate}

 \textbf{Tracking Algorithm.} We experiment with the following tracking algorithms.